jsalinas212/bbh/README.md

 # bbh

+## Description
-Repository for scripts and payloads
+Repository for testing out scripts and payloads